ocapn/ocapn/draft-specifications/Model.md

 > order, though this is not a concern of the abstract syntax and data model.
 >
 > A JavaScript object that owns any non-string keys (numbers or symbols) or
-> with a prototype other than `Object.prototype cannot be passed as an OCapN
+> with a prototype other than `Object.prototype` cannot be passed as an OCapN
-> struct as all such objects are reserved for concrete representations of OCapN
-> types.
+> struct.
 > The key `Symbol.for('passStyle')` is special and indicates the kind of OCapN
 > value the object represents.